Accelerate your Research with AlphaFold, a Powerful Protein Prediction Application

 Jeremy Wideman, Ph.D., from the Biodesign Institute’s Center for Mechanisms of Evolution and ASU’s School of Life Sciences, and his team member, high school student Savar Sinha, have used and demonstrated the robust capabilities that AlphaFold offer to predict protein structures.
 AlphaFold can also predict protein-protein interactions!
 A stretch of glycines (not shown) artificially placed in between monomers enables AlphaFold to predict multimeric structures.
 In the image provided by the Wideman lab, the team predicted the Fonticula alba ATP synthase c-ring using AlphaFold and visualized using PyMol.

 The ASU research community is invited to use this new application.
-If you would like to access AlphaFold or if you are interested in learning more about what other tools and applications are available to support your work, please email [email protected].
+If you would like to access AlphaFold or if you are interested in learning more about what other tools and applications are available to support your work, please please submit a ServiceNow ticket by using the Request Help link on the RTO website main menu.

 Update as of April 2022: Our Research Engagement team recently organized an AlphaFold Affinity Group.
 Our Affinity Groups are intended to build a peer-to-peer mentoring community to exchange best practices and raise awareness about specific applications, tools, or resources to help researchers accelerate their time to discovery.
-If you are interested in joining the AlphaFold Affinity Group, please email [email protected].
+If you are interested in joining the AlphaFold Affinity Group, please submit a ServiceNow ticket by using the Request Help link on the RTO website main menu.

 Image description: Structure of Fonticula alba ATP synthase c-ring predicted using AlphaFold by Savar Sinha, high school student and member of the Wideman lab (evocellbio.com) in the Biodesign Center for Mechanisms of Evolution